gabibdods/RoutePeel/README.md

 ### Use Tails Instead of Installing Tor Locally

-- Ensures a clean, ephemeral OS each boot, dramatically reducing digital traceability.
+- Ensures a clean, ephemeral OS each boot, dramatically reducing digital traceability

 ### Flash and Verify the OS with Balena Etcher + OpenPGP

-- Verifies authenticity of the ISO and builds confidence in OS trustworthiness.
+- Verifies authenticity of the ISO and builds confidence in OS trustworthiness

 ### Limit Exploration to DuckDuckGo’s Onion Mirror

-- Demonstrates functional access while minimizing risk by using a reputable onion service.
+- Demonstrates functional access while minimizing risk by using a reputable onion service

 ---